 Here’s a look at questions to consider in your coverage of movie theaters.

-What are the other competitors?
+What are the competitors to movie theaters?

 Tim Richards, CEO of U.K. movie theater chain Vue Cinemas, reportedly told CNBC that “our competition is not Netflix.
 It’s not the internet.
 It is sporting events, it is bowling, it is nightclubs.”
 What other the popular entertainment destinations for families, couples or groups of friends in your area?
 How do the ticket prices compare?
 Are movie theaters in your area partnering with local restaurants or other businesses to offer customers dinner and movie deals?